 She was loved by many and will be surely missed.

 She was predeceased by her husband John, of 55 years, her sister, Eileen, and her parents.
 She is survived by sons John (Cathy) of PA and Richard (Betsy) of Glenville, grandchildren Ben and Renee, their families, brother in law Henry (Betty) Bollten and many nieces and nephews.

 A memorial service will be held Saturday, November 16, 2019, 10 a.m. at the Rotterdam United Church, 1915 Helderberg Ave.
 An hour of visitation will precede the service, from 9 to 10 a.m. at the church.

 In lieu of flowers, please make memorial contributions to Rotterdam UM Church or Schenectady City Mission.

-To send flowers to the family of Jean Bollten, please visit Tribute Store
+To plant a tree in memory of Jean Bollten, please visit Tribute Store

 Looking for something you can't find?
 We make it easy to get the answers you need.
 We are available by phone or e-mail, or drop by the office in person.
 We are always here to help.
 Please feel free to contact us at anytime.